 Albinism in strawberry is nearly associated with an excess of nitrogen fert lity.
 Albino fruit of strawberry is a mottled white and tasteless in flavour Onca there is a change in the weather or throlling down on the quality of nitrogen, albino fruit diseppear

-Since fruit is highly perishable, it is packed in flat shallow containers of various types (cardboard, bamboo paper trays etc.) with one or two layers of fruits.
-Harvesting should be done early in the morning in dry conditions
+Since fruit is highly perishable, it is packed in flat shallow containers like cardboard, bamboo paper trays etc. In Strawberry farming harvesting should be done early in the morning in dry conditions.